meinside/gemini.nvim/README.md

 ## Todos / Improvements

+- [ ] Add screen recordings for each usage
 - [ ] Handle multiple number of candidates and content parts.
 - [ ] Add nice UIs for comparing & applying generated texts.